kimfucious/canvas-Image-slider/README.md

 ## Notes

 -   [Lorem Picsum](https://picsum.photos/) is used for images.
 The last image is 1084, but there are gaps.
 -   Logic has been put in place to download valid IDs prior to starting the slide show.

 ## To Do

 -   At present, images are added to the DOM and the canvas, but they are not removed.
 This could get ugly after a certain point.
 Figure out how to remove the right amount at the right time to toward being performant.
 -   This does not display nice on a mobile phone in landscape.
 -   This does not adapt well when the orientation changes.
+-   Images are loaded on init, and more images are loaded when the current image index is ~half of the loaded images length.
+If you scroll too fast, the app plays catch-up, but needs to be more elegant.

 ## References